 In March 2021, our Board adopted stock ownership guidelines applicable to our non-employee directors based on its belief that stock ownership would further align their interests with the long-term interests of our stockholders.
 The minimum stock ownership requirement for non-employee directors is three times the Annual Retainer.
 Non-employee directors are required to achieve this level of stock ownership by January 1, 2026 (the fifth measurement date following the adoption of the plan), and any non-employee directors appointed or elected after March 2021 are required to achieve this level of stock ownership by the fifth measurement date from his or her respective date of appointment or election.
 Measurement dates are January 1 of each year.
 We assess compliance with these stock ownership guidelines on an annual basis.
-At January 1, 2022, each of our non-employee directors had achieved their required stock ownership.
+At January 1, 2023, each of our non-employee directors had achieved their required stock ownership except for Ms. Cohen and Dr. Neil who have until January 2027 to meet the requirement.